sktime/sktime/GOVERNANCE.rst

 core developers.

 -  Proposed changes should be in the form of GitHub pull requests (PR).
-   Some changes also require a worked out :ref:`steps`, this depends on the type of change, see `decision making process <#Decision-making>`__ above.
+   Some changes also require a worked out :ref:`steps`.
+This depends on the type of change, see `decision making process <#Decision-making>`__ above.
 -  For a proposed change to be approved via lazy consensus, it needs to approval by at least one core developer and no rejection by a core developer (veto right).